milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 We use the info collected about you for various purposes.
 Your personal data may be used in the following ways:

-Trip Reservations: First and foremost, we use your personal data to complete and administer your online Trip Reservation, which is essential for what we do.
+Trip Reservations: First and foremost, we use your personal data to complete and administer your online Trip Reservation—which is essential for us to provide this service for you.
 This includes sending you communications that relate to your Trip Reservation, such as confirmations, modifications, and reminders.
+In some cases, this may also include processing your personal data to enable online check-in with the Trip Provider or processing personal data in relation to possible damage deposits.

 Customer service: We provide international customer service from our local offices in more than 20 languages and are here to help 24/7.
 Sharing relevant details such as reservation info or info about your user account with our global customer service staff allows us to respond when you need us.
 This includes helping you to contact the right Trip Provider and responding to any questions you might have about your Trip Reservation (or any other questions, for that matter).